jgris/The-Twelve-Days-of-Christmas/README.md

             "swans a swimming", "maids a milking", "ladies dancing", "lords a leaping", "pipers piping", "drummers drumming"]

-// Instance of 'ChristmasGifts' struct let song = ChristmasGifts(gifts, to: recipient, from: sender)
+// Instance of 'ChristmasGifts' struct var song = ChristmasGifts(gifts, to: recipient, from: sender)

 // You can set instance property to 'true'
 // if you want to to see numbers in lyrics in their textual representation.